SichangHe/CS401/HW2/README.md

 Change pod name on update, or other methods.

+Other method: use jobs and set time-to-live after finish so they self-destruct.

 ## Part 3: Exercise and Evaluate Continuous Delivery

 Test that ArgoCD redeploys when we update